-All warning symbols in the user guide are framed within a yellow triangle.
-An exclamation mark is used for most warnings.
-Other symbols can warn of other types of hazards such as biohazard, electrical, or laser safety warnings as are described in the text of the warning.
+All safety symbols in the user guide are framed within a triangle.
+An exclamation mark is used for most safety symbols.
+Other symbols can warn of specific hazards, such as biohazard, electrical, or laser safety warnings.

-When warnings and cautions are displayed in this guide, be careful to follow the specific safety information related to them.
+When warning or caution statements appear in this guide, ensure you follow the related safety information.